DomasM/Topas4Info/_pages/03_changelog.md

 ### New

-1.(C) User interface for additional shutters
+1. (C) User interface for additional shutters

 ## 1.107.0 (2021-03-17)(beta)